NixOS/nix.dev/source/tutorials/module-system/module-system.md

 The resulting list is stored in `map.markers`.

-The resulting `map.markers` option then propagates to the `generate.requestParams` option, which in turn is used to generate arguments to the script which ultimately calls the Maps API.
+The resulting `map.markers` option then propagates to the `generate.requestParams` option, which in turn is used to generate arguments to the script which ultimately calls the Google Maps API.

 Defining the options in this way allows you to set multiple `users.<name>.departure.location` values and generate a map with the appropriate zoom and center, with pins corresponding to the set of `departure.location` values for *all* `users`.